Let’s learn German!

 • The city of Berlin has over 960 bridges.
 It means that there are more bridges than in Venice.

-• The most of the highways in Germany (called there Autobahn) have no speed limit.
+• Most of the highways in Germany (called the Autobahn) have no speed limit.
 Despite this, these roads are considered to be quite safe because drivers drive carefully.

-It is rather commonly known fact that the best way of learning is fun.
-Especially for children.
-Thanks to this collection of educational worksheets your child will very quickly learn a few basic words, alphabet and numbers.
-It can be a nice introduction to learn of foreign languages or supplement to knowledge gained at school.
-And of course, don’t forget to color pictures afterward (or at the beginning – it’s up to you:) Pictures for learning German are a very friendly form of language learning, especially recommended for younger children who perfectly absorb the knowledge given to them in the form of fun.
-You can download the pictures completely free any number of times.
+Learning through play is often very effective, especially for children.
+With this set of educational worksheets, your child will quickly master a few basic German words, the alphabet, and numbers.
+They can serve as a fun introduction to learning foreign languages or supplement knowledge acquired at school.
+And of course, don’t forget to color the pictures after class (or at the beginning—the choice is yours).
+German learning pictures are a very friendly way to learn, especially recommended for younger children, who easily absorb knowledge presented in a playful way.
+You can download the pictures completely free of charge, as many times as you like.